Augmenting Reinforcement Learning with Transformer-based Scene Representation Learning for Decision-making of Autonomous Driving: Results and Discussions

 To manifest the latter claim for global predictive knowledge, trajectories of successful trials during testing are collected and shown in Fig. \ref{fig:fig.9}.
 The driving trajectories in each urban scenario corroborate the claim of the diversity of driving maneuvers.
-For instance, the ego vehicle in unprotected left turn learns not only a "shortcut" to turning left to the inner lane and executes lane changing, but also a direct left turn to the second lane.
+For instance, the ego vehicle in an unprotected left turn learns not only a "shortcut" to turning left to the inner lane and executes lane changing, but also a direct left turn to the second lane.
 More frequent lane changing occurs in different positions of the task for double merging and roundabout.
 Notably, the driving trajectories are more aligned with the center of each lane compared with DrQ which also displays somewhat diversity in certain urban scenarios.
 This characteristic might be owing to the center waypoint information by local predictions.
 For PPO, the previous claim for overfitted maneuvers is also verified by the monotonous trajectory distribution of PPO.

+To investigate the proper future horizon settings for different lengths of tasks, in Fig.\ref{fig:fig-a} we compare the testing success rate of each scenario trained with SLT of different future horizons $T_G=(0,3,5,10,20)$.
+Results indicate faster improvements given a short future horizon and converges if $T_G$ is too large.
+The peak of performance comes later for a longer length of the task given (R-C).
+It is due to extra verbosity and demands for frequent updates of the predictive learning process.
+For long-term tasks, choosing a longer $T_G$ results in better performance compared to Table \ref{table_4}.

 The diversity of driving maneuvers is also reflected by the bountiful patterns of vehicle dynamic states displayed in Fig. \ref{fig:fig10}.
-At least two significant patterns can be seen for Scene-Rep Transformer.
-For instance, in unprotected left turn (Fig. \ref{fig:fig10}a), the ego vehicle has learned the conservative dynamic patterns to nudge with a low speed in the intersection, change the lane, and remain a constant high speed after changing to the second lane.
+At least two significant patterns can be seen for the Scene-Rep Transformer.
+For instance, in an unprotected left turn (Fig. \ref{fig:fig10}a), the ego vehicle has learned the conservative dynamic patterns to nudge with a low speed in the intersection, change the lane, and remain at a constant high speed after changing to the second lane.
 It has also learned an aggressive manner without lane change.
-For the merging cases, the ego vehicle is capable of frequent lane changing to reach the destination, or just conduct a single lane change and wait for the front vehicle but reach the destination at similar time steps.
+For the merging cases, the ego vehicle is capable of frequent lane changing to reach the destination, or just conducting a single lane change and waiting for the front vehicle but reaching the destination at similar time steps.
 The performances of DrQ and PPO baselines are alike and incompetent, as they cannot effectively reduce the exploration space.